Becoming certified in any professional field is an opportunity to build our competence

 (one for each of the 10 required classes and 5 elective classes)

-(one for each of 15 classes, one for each of 2 case study groupings and one for recorded practice sessions)
+(one for each of 15 classes, one for each of 2 case study groupings and one for each of the 4 recorded practice sessions)

 - Submission of 8 Written Case Studies